autowarefoundation/AWSIM-Labs/docs/GettingStarted/ParkingArea/index.md

 2. From the Map option, select **'Parking Area'**.

-3. Set the Ego Position to _**'81580.52, 50083.58, 41'**_ to select the starting point.
-You can later change the position by providing a 2D pose in the RViz2 screen to update the location. rotasyoooon
+3. Set the Ego position to _**'81580.52, 50083.58, 41'**_ and rotation to _**'0,0,100'**_ for the starting point.
+You can later change the position by providing a 2D pose in the RViz2 screen to update the location.
 4. Uncheck the Traffic Control box.

 5. Start the simulation by clicking the **'Load'** button.